-As part of The Making of an Institution, Artist-in-Residence Souliya Phoumivong and Curator-in-Residence Rodolfo Andaur will discuss their current creative and curatorial practices.
+As part of The Making of an Institution, Artist-in-Residence Souliya Phoumivong will introduce and show his first claymation short film as a prelude to the talk of Curator-in-Residence Rodolfo Andaur.

 Rodolfo Andaur’s talk Exposed Territories interweaves narratives collected and accumulated over the last few years about historical and anthropological reflections on the landscape and the borders of the Atacama Desert in South America.
 Andaur will also discuss how his research aims to reassesses socio-cultural aspects and expose contemporary art experiences into multidisciplinary platforms.